 - Deep Cut Blade

 - StrongGrip Mat

 How to Make a Leather Chevron Necklace

 Using scrap leather makes this project much cheaper than buying full sheets of leather.
 It's harder to get specific colors or textures of leather when you buy the bags of scrap, but it should still give you a good selection.

 Begin by trimming and prepping the leather.
 Each color of the leather is trimmed to about 2.5 x 7-inch rectangles.

 You want the transfer tape underneath the leather to save your cutting mat.
-If you lay the leather directly onto the mat, it leaves a lot of leather residue on the mat when you remove.
-So the stickiness of your mat won’t last as long.
+If you lay the leather directly onto the mat, it leaves a lot of leather residue on the mat when you remove it.
+So the stickiness of your mat won't last as long.

 Repeat the process above for the 2nd cut with the darker brown leather.

 There are small holes cut into the corners of the chevron pieces, but since they are so small you may need an awl to poke into the leather to make those holes more pronounced.

 To connect the leather chevron pieces, use a jewelry chain.
 My jewelry chain is pretty small so I used 5 linked chains for each section.